 And not only are they the largest Black-owned wine company in the United States but one of the most inclusive, accessible, socially aware creating sustainable wines.

 And they create wines that are accessible and under $20 so that everyone can enjoy them.
-Check out their info on the sauvignon blanc varietal.

 The McBride Sisters Sauvignon Blanc has some ripe tropical fruit notes.
 You will also taste passion fruit, honeydew melon and green pepper flavors.
 These are beautifully balanced with a bright acidity and a nice finish.